ungleich/cdist/docs/src/man1/cdist.rst

 CONFIG/INSTALL
 --------------
 Configure/install one or more hosts.
+Install command is currently in beta.

 .. option:: -A, --all-tagged

-    use all hosts present in tags db
+    Use all hosts present in tags db.
+Currently in beta.

 .. option:: -a, --all

-    list hosts that have all specified tags, if -t/--tag is specified
+    List hosts that have all specified tags, if -t/--tag is specified.

 .. option:: -b, --beta

     Enable beta functionality.

-    Can also be enabled using CDIST_BETA env var.

 .. option:: -C CACHE_PATH_PATTERN, --cache-path-pattern CACHE_PATH_PATTERN

     Sepcify custom cache path pattern.
-It can also be set by CDIST_CACHE_PATH_PATTERN environment variable.
 If it is not set then default hostdir is used.
 For more info on format see :strong:`CACHE PATH PATTERN FORMAT` below.